 Transaction size relative to AUM has implications on diversification and overhead (how many employees are necessary to close the target number of transactions).

-If a firm has a large amount of AUM, it is likely to focus on larger transactions to keep the number of deals necessary to fully deploy their capital to a reasonable size.
-While a firm with a smaller amount of AUM is likely to focus on smaller transactions in order to achieve the desired amount of asset diversity.
+If a firm has a large amount of AUM, it is likely to focus on larger transactions to keep the number of deals necessary to fully deploy its capital to a reasonable size.
+A firm with a smaller amount of AUM is likely to focus on smaller transactions in order to achieve the desired amount of asset diversity.

 Debt or Equity Investments